RRCIII/E-Commerce/README.md

 - #### Exit MySQL command-line.
 Then, enter the following commands:

 ```
-npm install
 npm run seed
-npm run watch
+npm run start
 ```

 - #### The localhost server will be active on port 3001.
 Test the APIs by accessing the routes within the ./routes/api directory using the appropriate HTTP methods.
-Utilizing Postman in this example:
+Utilizing Insomnia in this example:

 <img width="900px" src="" />